JovialKnoll/monsters/README.md

 # CHIKKAI!
 Tiny Kaijus

-Requires Python 3 and Pygame.
+A game made with JovialEngine and Pygame-ce.

 ## How to setup virtual environment in windows:
 1. install latest python 3